 Ixekizumab is FDA-indicated for the adult treatment of moderate to severe plaque psoriasis.
 These adult patients are also candidates for systemic therapy or phototherapy.
 Research has not yet determined the safety and effectiveness in pediatric patients.
-Next, psoriasis will be briefly discussed to better understand ixekizumab's mechanism of action and its therapeutic use.
+Also, a brief discussion of psoriasis will follow, to understand better the mechanism of action of ixekizumab and its therapeutic use.

-Psoriasis is a common skin disease which affects about 2% of US population.
+Psoriasis is a common skin disease that affects about 2% of the US population.
 The most common form is plaque-type.
-Examples of forms of psoriasis are inverse, guttate, and pustular.
+Examples of types of psoriasis are inverse, guttate, and pustular.
 Plaque-type psoriasis is a chronic inflammatory skin disease with the following clinical characteristics: erythematous plaques with mica-like scales, sharply demarcated, that predominately affect the elbows, knees, gluteal cleft, and scalp.
-The skin plaques can be pruritic and slowly enlarge, which last for long periods.
-Approximately 30% of patients with psoriasis have psoriatic arthritis in which there are five subtypes: arthritis mutilans, asymmetric, distal interphalangeal predominant, spondylitis, and symmetric.
-Arthritis mutilans, which account for less than 5% of psoriatic arthritis cases, is severe and can deform the small joints of the hands and feet.
+The skin plaques can be pruritic and slowly enlarge, and last for long periods.
+Approximately 30% of psoriasis patients have psoriatic arthritis in which there are five subtypes: arthritis mutilans, asymmetric, distal interphalangeal predominant, spondylitis, and symmetric.
+Arthritis mutilans, which accounts for less than 5% of psoriatic arthritis cases, is severe and can deform the small joints of the hands and feet.
 Asymmetric arthritis can affect any joint and may appear as sausage digits or dactylitis.
 Distal interphalangeal predominant can involve the fingers and toes, and it occurs in about 5% of psoriatic arthritis cases.
 Spondylitis or spondyloarthritis can affect the spine or pelvis, and it accounts for about 5% of psoriatic arthritis cases.
 Symmetric arthritis can present as a milder form of rheumatoid arthritis.
 The pathophysiology of psoriasis is not well understood.

 There is a genetic aspect to the disease, with about 50% of the patients having a family history.
-Activated T cells are thought to produce cytokines which lead to hyperproliferation of keratinocytes and endothelial cells.
-Interleukin 17A (IL-17A) is an example of a cytokine which ixekizumab selectively inhibits.
-This hyperproliferation of keratinocytes and endothelial cells causes the erythematous plaques with mica-like scales to form on the elbows, knees or scalp.
+Activated T cells appear to produce cytokines, which lead to hyperproliferation of keratinocytes and endothelial cells.
+Interleukin 17A (IL-17A) is an example of a cytokine that ixekizumab selectively inhibits.
+This hyperproliferation of keratinocytes and endothelial cells causes the erythematous plaques with mica-like scales to form on the elbows, knees, or scalp.
 Interleukin 17 is a crucial mediator in the mammalian immune system.
 It has six subtypes: IL-17A, IL-17B, IL-17C, IL-17D, IL-17E, and IL-17F.
-Drugs which inhibit T cell activation, clonal expansion, or release (or activity) of proinflammatory cytokines can be effective in treating psoriasis.
+Drugs that inhibit T cell activation, clonal expansion, or release (or activity) of proinflammatory cytokines can be effective in treating psoriasis.

 Ixekizumab administration is subcutaneous.
-Storage should be at 2 to 8 degrees centigrade (36 to 46 degrees Fahrenheit).
+Storage should be at 2 to 8 degrees Celsius (36 to 46 degrees Fahrenheit).
 The ixekizumab dosage form should not be frozen, and it requires protection from light.
-The unused portion of the dosage should be discarded.
+The patient should discard the unused portion of the dosage.
 The patient should remove ixekizumab from the refrigerator and let it warm to room temperature, which will take approximately 30 minutes.
 Next, the patient should visually inspect the ixekizumab liquid, which should be free of particles and clear in color to a slightly yellow color.
 The patient should not shake the autoinjector or prefilled syringe.
 Lastly, the patient should inject ixekizumab subcutaneously at the directed dose.
-Recommended sites of injection are the thighs, upper arms, or abdomen which should be rotated to prevent damage to the skin.
-The patient should avoid injecting sites which are affected by psoriasis, are bruised, or are damaged.
+Recommended sites of injection are the thighs, upper arms, or abdomen, which the patient should rotate to prevent damage to the skin.
+The patient should avoid injecting sites that are affected by psoriasis, are bruised, or are damaged.

 The recommended dosing is the following:

-A patient contraindication is a severe hypersensitivity reaction, for example, anaphylaxis to the ixekizumab dosage form.
+Patient contraindications include a severe hypersensitivity reaction, for example, anaphylaxis resulting from ixekizumab itself or any excipients in the dosage form.

-Recommendations are that patients receiving treatment with ixekizumab have monitoring for signs of infection, for example, tuberculosis, and inflammatory bowel disease, including exacerbations.
+Recommendations are that patients receiving treatment with ixekizumab receive monitoring for signs of infection; for example, tuberculosis, and inflammatory bowel disease, including exacerbations.

 There are no specific antidotes for an overdose of ixekizumab.